Conformal Boundary Conditions and Higher Curvature Gravity: Boundary Terms for EMGB Gravity

-where we observe that subject to fixing $\delta\pi^{\mu\nu}|_{\partial\mathcal{M}}=0$ the boundary term of the EH action becomes:
+where we observe that subject to fixing $\delta\pi^{\mu\nu}|_{\partial\mathcal{M}}=0$ the boundary term of the EH action becomes

-Unlike the previous cases, the coefficient of the GHY term now depends on the dimension and, interestingly, in $d=4$ vanishes altogether, while in $d=2$ coincides with the counterterm of the Dirichlet problem.
+Unlike the previous cases, the coefficient of the GHY term now depends on the dimension and, interestingly, in $d=3$ vanishes altogether, while in $d=1$ coincides with the boundary term of the Dirichlet problem.